Norway & North Cape – Magic of the Arctic Winter

 In the morning, we sail into the longest fjord in Norway, the scenic Sognefjord.
 We cruise deep into the fjord to the tiny hamlet of Fjærland.
 Enjoy going ashore to discover this idyllic village with only 300 inhabitants and many charming old buildings.

 Jostedalsbreen (the Jostedal Glacier)is the largest glacier on the European continent.
 It has several smaller glacial arms stretching out in many directions.
 In Fjærland, you can get very close to two of these glacier extensions, Bøyabreen and Supphellebreen.
 Fjærland is the perfect place to learn more about how glaciers created the beautiful fjords of Norway.
-Join a very interesting visit to the Norwegian Glacier Museum.
-You will also get the opportunity to personally experience a glacier, with its white and blue limbs extending down steep mountainsides.
+Visit the Norwegian Glacier Museum where you get the opportunity to personally experience a glacier, with its white and blue limbs extending down steep mountainsides.

 Explore wandering the charming ‘Norwegian Book Town of Fjærland,’ with many picturesque, second-hand book shops around the village housed in unlikely places, or join several exciting optional excursions.